-The carrying value of property, plant and equipment is assessed annually and any impairment is charged to the statement of comprehensive income.
+The carrying value of property, plant and equipment is assessed annually and any impairment is charged to the income statement.
 The expected useful economic life and residual values of property, plant and equipment are reviewed annually.

 Impairment of tangible and intangible assets